-The number of prosodic cues and their alignment in this utterance are similarly indicative of the signing of the younger pair, in contrast with that of the older signers.
-The final boundary of the first intonational phrase is associated with seven prosodic cues - raised brows, widely open eyes, large sign with hold, head down, head and torso forward, prolonged gaze at the addressee, and eyeblink.
-The final boundary of the second phrase is marked by four prosodic signals - hold and large size on the last sign, head and torso tilted back, and blink, yielding a mean number of 6 cues per intonational phrase in this utterance.
+The number of prosodic cues and their alignment in this utterance are similarly indicative of the signing of the younger pair, and contrast with the utterances of the older signers.
+The final boundary of the first Intonational Phrase is associated with seven prosodic cues - raised brows, widely open eyes, large sign with hold, head down, head and torso forward, prolonged gaze at the addressee, and eyeblink.
+The final boundary of the second phrase is marked by four prosodic signals - hold and large size on the last sign, head and torso tilted back, and blink, yielding a mean number of 6 cues per Intonational Phrase in this utterance.
 The facial articulations that co-occur with the first constituent are clearly linguistic, determined by comparing associated meanings (in this case, a conditional relationship between the two constituents) with the particular Action Units articulated and their temporal scope in relation to the text.

-The two clauses are connected by dependency marking, which consists of raised brows across the first constituent and prolonged gaze at the addressee with forward head/torso at the end, followed by head/torso retraction on the second constituent, as seen in Figure (5).
+The two clauses are connected by dependency marking, which consists of raised brows across the first constituent and prolonged gaze at the addressee with forward head/torso at the end, followed by head/torso retraction on the second constituent, as seen in Fig. 5.
 Brow raise here, as in Israeli Sign Language, signals that the information of the constituent so marked is to be completed by the unfolding discourse.
 The prolonged gaze at the addressee at the end of the first intonational unit captures the addressee's attention and directs it to the coming IP.
-These signals, together with the forward/ backward head movements, create a strong overt cue to the contingency implicature between the clauses, and yield a conditional interpretation of the whole utterance (Dachkovsky, 2008; Dachkovsky and Sandler, 2009).
-We now turn to the results summarized in Table 1.
+These signals, together with the forward/backward head movements, create a strong overt cue to the contingency implicature between the clauses, and, together with the meaning of the signs in each clause, yield a conditional interpretation (Dachkovsky, 2008; Dachkovsky and Sandler, 2009).

-&lt;sup>3 Gaze is not interpreted as a prosodic cue per se in other studies (Sandler to appear), and it is not marked in Figure 5.
-As it is a reliable indicator of dependency in the ABSL data, we included it in the analysis, leaving its status to future research.
+6 Gaze is not interpreted as a prosodic cue per se in other studies (Sandler, in press), and it is not marked in Fig. 5.
+As it is a reliable indicator of dependency in the ABSL data, we included it in the analysis, leaving the establishment of its membership in any particular grammatical component to future research.